nkulik94/phase-3-sinatra-react-project/README.md

 ## What it is

 This is the backend for a bingo-playing app, and it is the main part of a project for Flatiron School.
+The original repo that this was forked from is a template provided by Flatiron with most of the configuration set up so that I wouldn't have to do it myself, to my great relief.
 It uses the [Active Record](https://guides.rubyonrails.org/active_record_basics.html) ORM with a [SQLite](https://www.sqlite.org/index.html) database to handle all the information that it needs to store and interact with.
 The routes are set up using [Sinatra](http://sinatrarb.com/).
 The frontend repo is located [here](https://github.com/nkulik94/sinatra-react-bingo-frontend).

 ## How to run it